-The squat butt wink is one of the most well known and dreaded of all squat movement faults.
-If you haven’t heard of butt wink before, it is the term used to describe the excessive flexing of the lower back during squats.
+The squat butt wink is one of the most well known of all squat movement faults.
+If you haven’t heard of butt wink before, it is the term used to describe the excessive rounding of the lower back as an athlete drops down into the bottom of the squat.
 This puts the body in a sub-optimal position for developing and transferring force.

-While some research supports the idea that this unnecessarily loads the spine, that is a much deeper discussion than we will get into here.
-But in my opinion, if given the choose between a spine staying “neutral” or flexing, I choose neutral.
+While some research supports the idea that this unnecessarily loads the spine, that is a much more in-depth discussion than we will get into here.
+But in my opinion, if given the choice between a spine staying “neutral” or flexing, I choose neutral.

 Before we dive deeper into the causes and fixes of the squat butt wink, it is important to note that a small amount of lumbar flexion is unavoidable, especially when squatting deep.
-When I discuss butt wink, I am specific to the excessive lumbar flexion.
+When I discuss butt wink, I am referring only to when large amounts of flexion occur, taking the lumbar spine to near end-range flexion.

 Step One: Watch the Squat!